 This cookbook is worth mentioning simply because it is such a joy flicking through it.
 The authors don’t simply share their favourite recipes, they take us on trip to go apricot picking or to their local farmers market.
 If you’re a foodie, you will enjoy this book simply because of the stories in there.

-It is also rich in recipes with ingredients that are slowly coming out of style – old vegetables my grandma cooks with but that can’t really be found at the local supermarket anymore.
+Furthermore, it is rich in recipes with ingredients that are slowly coming out of style – old vegetables my grandma cooks with but that can’t really be found at the local supermarket anymore.
 I have resolved to try at least one of these special ingredients each season, find out what it taste likes and if it needs to make a comeback into my kitchen.
 In autumn, I’m really looking forward to a thai curry with hokkaido that sounds just delightful.
 Pumpkin season is coming soon!

 These are my tips and favourites for seasonal cooking.
 Do you have any?
 And what are you most looking forward to this autumn?
 For me it’s definitely fresh apple tart along with the first pumpkin soup of the year.